dennislee22/dennislee22.github.io/docs/cdppvc/ocp.md

 nav_order: 5
 ---

-This article explains the necessary steps to prepare the necessary components prior to deploying the CDP Private Cloud Data Services on the Openshift platform.
-Please ensure that all the [prerequisites]({{ site.baseurl }}{% link docs/cdppvc/prerequisites.md %}) have already been prepared accordingly.
+The following sub-articles explain the steps to prepare the necessary components prior to deploying the CDP Private Cloud Data Services on the Openshift platform.